L'Amour fou (album)

-L’Amour fou (Crazy Love) is the 27th studio album of French popular singer Françoise Hardy.
-Released in France on November 5, 2012 on CD Virgin/EMI (5099997278726), and December 3, 2012 on LP Virgin/EMI (5099997278719).
+L’Amour fou (Crazy Love) is the 27th studio album by French singer Françoise Hardy.
+It was released in France on November 5, 2012, on CD Virgin/EMI (5099997278726), and on December 3, 2012, on LP Virgin/EMI (5099997278719).

-It was published in Great Britain on April 15, 2013 on CD, Virgin/EMI (5099997278726).
+It was published in Great Britain on April 15, 2013, on CD, Virgin/EMI (5099997278726).

 27th album

-The album L’Amour fou (Crazy Love) contains ten original songs where Hardy sings over ambient piano and the Macedonian Radio Symphonic Orchestra’s string arrangements.
-This album marks 50 years of the singer's musical career (her debut album was released in November 1962), appearing simultaneously with a book also called L’Amour fou.
+The album L’Amour fou (Crazy Love) contains ten original songs, featuring Hardy singing over ambient piano and string arrangements by the Macedonian Radio Symphonic Orchestra.
+Released 50 years after her debut album, her debut album (November 1962), the album appeared simultaneously with a book also titled L’Amour fou.

-"My publisher wanted another book after my autobiography which met some success," she says, "and I had these stories originally written for myself many years ago.
-Stories exploring the pain of love.
-He encouraged me to rewrite them and they came out in conjunction with the album."
+"My publisher wanted another book after my autobiography, which met some success," she said, "and I had these stories, originally written for myself many years ago, exploring the pain of love.
+He encouraged me to rewrite them, and they came out in conjunction with the album."

-On the album, Hardy swings a literary connection by turning a Victor Hugo poem into lyrics.
+On the album, Hardy incorporates a literary connection by setting a Victor Hugo poem to music.
 "I liked the melody, and while I generally do not like poems, this one was a marvel of simplicity.
 It goes: ‘Why are you coming to see me if you have nothing to tell me?’
-I like that. […] The album did not find a wide audience when issued in France.
-Radio did not play it.
-Radio only plays music for kids, and for an artist like myself who does not tour, well, I need radio."
+I like that. [...]
+The album did not find a wide audience when released in France.
+Radio did not play it, as I feel radio only plays music for younger audiences, and for an artist like myself who does not tour, I need radio."